pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- Boris has done some work with me on this.
+- Boris has done some work he shared with me on this.
 I don't think it's published yet.